 SRI’s Communications, Radar and Sensing Program operates the ATA.
 The group performs engineering research in radio astronomy, ionospheric phenomenology, radio communications (including CubeSat communications links), and signal processing.

 SRI’s Center for Geospace Studies is a leader in the use of incoherent scatter radar (ISR) for remote atmospheric sensing research.
 The Center manages facilities for the National Science Foundation in Sondrestrom, Greenland; Arecibo, Puerto Rico; Poker Flat, Alaska; and Resolute Bay, Canada.
 These facilities offer SRI and other researchers several resources to fuse data sources and achieve a more holistic view of their data.
 Data are used by hundreds of scientists annually.

-The Observatory is open for self-guided tours.
+The Observatory is currently open for self-guided tours.
 Guided group tours require pre-arrangement.
 Learn more about visiting the facility.